malotte/rfzone/README.md

 To use rfZone for hardware io handling you need the computer to have accessible io-pins, for ex a Raspberry Pi, possibly equipped with a PiFace interface board.<br/>

+To use rfZone for sending and receiving sms you need a modem.<br/>

 ### Dependencies

 To build rfZone you will need a working installation of Erlang R15B (or